j3rk0/AGGREGSCANpy/README.md

 # AGGREGSCANpy
 AGGREGSCAN is a script to compute protein aggregation profile features.

-only requirement is numpy
+only requirement is numpy.

-this repository is a python implementation of  "Conchillo-Solé, O., de Groot, N.S., Avilés, F.X. et al. AGGRESCAN: a server for the prediction and evaluation of "hot spots" of aggregation in polypeptides.
+this repository is a python implementation of:

+"Conchillo-Solé, O., de Groot, N.S., Avilés, F.X. et al. AGGRESCAN: a server for the prediction and evaluation of "hot spots" of aggregation in polypeptides.
 BMC Bioinformatics 8, 65 (2007). https://doi.org/10.1186/1471-2105-8-65"

 # Example usage